Man Group outflows surge, shares slump

 The average hedge fund is down 7.78 percent this year, according to Hedge Fund Research's HFRX index, with some big name managers suffering bigger losses, leaving the industry staring at the uncomfortable prospect of another down year after 2008's losses of around 20 percent.

-However, Man's flagship AHL fund, a $24.9 billion computer-driven program that analysts at Numis estimate accounts for around 80 percent of profits, saw its assets rise.
+However, Man's flagship AHL fund, a $24.9 billion computer-driven programme that analysts at Numis estimate accounts for around 80 percent of profits, saw its assets rise.

 The fund, named after 1980s founders Michael Adam, David Harding and Martin Lueck, which tries to make money following market trends, has returned 1.5 percent so far this year, leaving it around 5 percent away from its so-called high-water mark, above which it can earn lucrative performance fees.